MicrosoftDocs/security/security-docs/privileged-access-workstations/privileged-access-deployment.md

 1. Copy the downloaded Visual Studio Code exe file to `C:\Packages\Source`
 1. Open a PowerShell console and navigate to `C:\Packages`
 1. Type `.\IntuneWinAppUtil.exe -c C:\Packages\Source\ -s C:\Packages\Source\VSCodeUserSetup-x64-1.51.1.exe -o C:\Packages\Output\VSCodeUserSetup-x64-1.51.1`
 1. Type `Y` to create the new output folder.
-The intunewin file for Visual Studio Code will be created in this folder.
+The intunewin file for Visual Studio Code is created in this folder.

 #### Upload VS Code to Microsoft Endpoint Manager